Jones-S/acid-amazonians-web/README.md

 - Remove NuxtLink with `localePath`.
 - remove i18n stuff in `default.vue`.
 - Delete i18n and fetching stuff in `TheFooter.vue`
+- Change the default query in `fetchRoutesToBeGenerated.js` for fetching the routes.

 ## Prerequisites